kingsimba/nc-runtime/README.md

    sp<NcString> p2 = retain(raw);   // raw -> sp
    ```

-   This is important to implement things like `NcString::allocWithCString("hello---world")->split("---")`.
+   This is important for things like `NcString::allocWithCString("hello---world")->split("---")`.
+See design notes below.

-2. I want a String class which is intuitive to use and efficient.
+2. I want a string class which is both intuitive and efficient.

    `StringSlices` is always on stack.
-It only contains a `char*` and `length`.
+It only contains a `char*` and a `length`.
+There is no heap memory allocation.
 So it's very fast.

    ```cpp
    StringSlice slice = "hello---world"_s;